 Amusement Park rides: Waterslides and other rides at amusement parks are not recommended.

 Bicycling: Cycling is not a good idea.
-Stationary bikes are OK; however, falls from road bikes carry an increased potential for abdominal trauma.
+Stationary bikes are OK; however, falls from road bikes carry an collision with another player, or a fall during play and are not recommended.